neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 how to stop bad pol from turning things off getting info out of existing systems what to do when system down

+good news
+simple form
+not a ton of data or volume

 [Blockchain](/categories/blockchain).